wxqlab/HMH/README.md

-# Unsupervised Similarity Search via Hierarchical Manifold Hashing (TKDE 2022)
+# Unsupervised Similarity Search via Hierarchical Manifold Hashing
 There is the official implementation of our paper "Unsupervised Similarity Search via Hierarchical Manifold Hashing".

 ## Overview